progin2037/water_supply_forecast_rodeo_competition/README.md

 	5. Follow the instructions from the Requirements and installation section from Data reading, installing wsfr-read package from data_reading directory (`pip install ./data_reading/`)
 	(https://github.com/drivendataorg/water-supply-forecast-rodeo-runtime/tree/main?tab=readme-ov-file#requirements-and-installation-1).
 Thanks to that, auxiliary library for reading data downloaded in the previous point could be used.
+	6. Download CDS data.
+There are 2 options to achieve that:
-	6. Download CDS data using notebooks/CDS downloads.ipynb (https://github.com/progin2037/water_supply_forecast_rodeo_competition/blob/main/notebooks/CDS%20downloads.ipynb).
+		1. [Recommended] Use notebooks/CDS downloads.ipynb (https://github.com/progin2037/water_supply_forecast_rodeo_competition/blob/main/notebooks/CDS%20downloads.ipynb).
+		2. Use cds_downloads.py (https://github.com/progin2037/water_supply_forecast_rodeo_competition/blob/main/cds_downloads.py).
+This way, it will be harder to keep track of already downloaded data.
 6. Run data_processing.py.
 7. Run model_params.py.
 8. [OPTIONAL] Run distribution_estimates.py.
 Output from this script is already saved in this repository in data/distr, as running the script takes about 4-6 hours.